Clinical Professor of Law

 Areas of Expertise

 Clinical Professor Mindy Goldstein is director of the Turner Environmental Law Clinic and interim director of the Environmental and Natural Resources Law Program.
 She has represented clients in complex environmental litigation before judicial and administrative tribunals; in legislative and policy matters at the local, state, and federal levels; and in land use and real estate transactions.
-Her work focuses on matters related to sustainable energy and climate change, land use and conservation, sustainable agriculture, protection of water resources, access to information, and protection of endangered species.
+Her work focuses on matters related to sustainable energy and climate change, land use and conservation, sustainable agriculture, protection of natural resources and access to information.
 She has successfully litigated cases before the D.C.
 Circuit Court of Appeals and various district courts, and she has testified before several federal agencies.

 Her representations have been covered extensively by the media, including National Public Radio, The Economist, and The New York Times.

 Professor Goldstein graduated with honors from the University of North Carolina, earning a BS in biology with a minor in chemistry.
 She received her JD from the University of Maryland, where she graduated magna cum laude with a concentration in environmental law.
 After law school, Professor Goldstein was an associate in the law firm of Kilpatrick Stockton (now Kilpatrick Townsend & Stockton), where she represented clients in commercial real estate and land use transactions.
 Her work often concerned environmental liability arising from the purchase and development of land.

 At Emory, Professor Goldstein has represented clients in investigating and challenging violations of the Administrative Procedure Act, Atomic Energy Act, Clean Water Act, Endangered Species Act, Food Safety Modernization Act, Freedom of Information Act, Georgia Water Quality Control Act, National Environmental Policy Act, and National Wildlife Refuge System Administration Act, and Nuclear Waste Policy Act.
 She has also prepared comments on proposed regulations, environmental impact statements, and permits before state and federal agencies, including the Army Corps of Engineers, Department of Energy, Environmental Protection Agency, Food and Drug Administration, Georgia Environmental Protection Division, and Nuclear Regulatory Commission.

 Professor Goldstein teaches classes in Environmental Advocacy and the Turner Environmental Law Clinic.